Officers and Directors

 Karin Warren, board secretary, is the Herzog Family Chair of Environmental Studies & Science at Randolph College.
 She earned a B.S. in Meteorology from Cornell University, and M.S. and Ph.D. degrees in Energy and Resources from the University of California at Berkeley, where she held a Department of Energy Global Change Fellowship.
 At Randolph College, she developed the BA and BS degree programs, and has chaired the Environmental Studies & Science department since 2002.
 Her areas of interest include energy and sustainable development, climate and global change, community resilience, Environmental Studies & Science pedagogy, and quantitative environmental methods.

-We welcome Mary Wickham, who joined the 500-year Forest Foundation Board in January.
+Mary Wickham joined the Board of the 500-Year Forest Foundation in January 2021.
 Mary has a background in law, education, and nonprofit management.
 She served as the Head of St. Andrew’s School and Executive Director of the Sacred Heart Center, both in Richmond.
 An avid hiker and nature enthusiast, Mary is a Virginia Master Naturalist with the Pocahontas Chapter and an active volunteer with the James River Park’s Invasive Plant Task Force.
 Mary has two grown sons and lives in Richmond with her husband George.
 She can frequently be found “forest bathing” either in Richmond’s green spaces, on property bordering the Shenandoah National Park near Syria, Va., or in Cedar Mountain, N.C.

 Past Directors